-All you need is Kool aid packets and 2/3rds cup of hot water.
+All you need is Kool-aid packets and 2/3rds cup of hot water.
 That’s it.
-Make sure you have the surface you are using covered up with paper though.
+Make sure you have the surface you are using covered up with paper, though.
 It can stain otherwise.
-We put paper towel down on a tray so there was less mess.
+We put the paper towel down on a tray, so there was less mess.
 The Wee One can make a big one.

-Oh the grape flavor comes out dark so add a little bit of berry blue to it.
-And the pink lemonade comes out too light so use a little bit of cherry with it.
+The grape flavor comes out dark, so add a bit of berry blue to it.
+And the pink lemonade comes out too light, so use a little bit of cherry.